-Alfred Morang was a gifted and prolific artist who made numerous contributions to the North American Post-Impressionism art movement, and to the artistic community of Santa Fe, New Mexico in its early years.
+Alfred Morang is an ever-present name in the chronicles of Santa Fe art history.
+In a town filled to the brim with history, his name exists among many memories of the past, which drift in and out of historic casitas and arises occasionally to catch your eye as you glance at the artwork on the wall of a favorite restaurant, walk past a hollyhock adorned cottage garden on Canyon Road, or re-visit other historic figures of the early Santa Fe art scene.
+Alfred Morang was a gifted and prolific artist who made numerous contributions to the North American Post-Impressionism art movement, and the artistic community of Santa Fe in its early years.
 His character and to some extent his art has been tarnished by an unsavory reputation gained during particularly difficult times near the end of his life, which were marred by debt, illness, and alcoholism, culminating in his sudden passing in an explosion and fire in his home.
-However, for much of his life he was a beloved painter, mentor, and friend to many.
+However, for much of his life, he was a beloved painter, mentor, and friend to many.

 Born in Ellsworth, Maine in 1901, Alfred Morang had an unconventional childhood.
-He was very ill as a child, possibly due to a heart condition, and was unable to attend school.
-As a result, his family hired private tutors and from a young age he was drawn to a variety of artistic mediums and studied them passionately.
-As a teen he was taught by artists Carroll Sargent Tyson, and Henry Snell.
+He was very ill, which was attributed to a heart condition, and unable to attend school.
+As a result, his family hired private tutors and from a young age, he was drawn to a variety of artistic mediums, which he studied passionately.
+As a teen, he was taught by artists Carroll Sargent Tyson, and Henry Snell.
 In addition to studying the visual arts, he was an accomplished violinist and writer of fiction and poetry.
 He was one of the youngest violinists to play a solo performance at Jordan Hall in Boston, and met his future wife, Dorothy Alden Clark, at the New England Conservatory for Music.
 Like many other artists of the time, they moved to Santa Fe for its reputation as a health resort at the advice of his doctors when he contracted tuberculosis.

 (Left to Right) Alfred and Dorothy Morang, Mary Hunsacker and Friend, Miki Hayakawa, November 1943, lent by Astilli Fine Art Services